burakayy7/blog/_posts/2021-06-06-IMU-Measurments.md

 I first started on a bunch of online tutorials on how to use this and I got the accelerometer to measure angles.

 First, we need to hook up the MPU6050 to our Arduino.
 First, simply connect the voltage pins to 5 volts and ground to negative.
-Next, we have
+Next, we have to connect the i2C pins on the sensor.
+If you have an Arduino Uno or Nano, connect the SCL and SDA pins to A5 and A4, respectively.
+If you're using an Arduino Mega, it has its own SDA and SCL pins, on the communication block.
+Just connect SCL to SCL and SDA and SDA.

-Here is a short piece of code that will do the basic readings from the MPU6050 \(also make sure you hooked up the sensor correctly, search it up\):
+Here is a short piece of code that will do the basic readings from the MPU6050 \(also make sure you hooked up the sensor correctly\):

 ```cpp
 #include <MPU6050.h>